sunderedsystems/s5e.sunderedsystems.com/docs/warlock.md

 ### Invocations

 - Gain Invocation list as talents options.
+- Gain one Invocation that does not count against your total talents
 - Proficiency determines highest invocation level you can gain/use (level capped by proficiency).